Heat and Settle Tank

 I added a type B cam-lock with a plug to the lower plumbing.
 The fill hose from the pump has a type E cam-lock on the end of it.
 The cam-locks make it easy to change the plumbing configuration.
 For safety sake, I would prefer to hard plumb everything with steel rather than using transfer hoses, but while I am testing everything, I need the flexibility hoses offer.

 Need to add pipe insulation on the upper plumbing.

 Need to add an insect screen on the vent.

 I need to fix the site tube so it can be drained when the tank is full

 Put a note on tank down low to open vent before opening drain or risk stirring everything up.

 Alternative Heat and Settle Tanks

 There are a bunch of neat ideas out there for heating the oil.
-Two I like are using a heat tape designed to prevent pipes from freezing, and the spear heater.
+Two I like are using a heat tape, designed to prevent pipes from freezing, and the spear heater.
 You can even use the sun to warm smaller volumes on the cheap.
-Just be sure to move the oil to an insulated container out of the sun to settle or heat from the sun will set up convection currents that will keep the water mixed in the oil.
+Just be sure to move the oil to an insulated container out of the sun to settle, or heat from the sun can set up convection currents that keep the water and oil mixed.